-- We cannot guarantee their accuracy (see the Disclaimer). - There is a reliance on the data published by the ONS and described as provisional. - We have also applied judgement and assumptions in deciding on the calculation methods and the presentation of results. - Anyone using the results of the mortality monitor should ensure that it is appropriate for their particular use, and note that care is needed when estimating full year experience from partial year experience.
+- We cannot guarantee their accuracy (see the Disclaimer). - There is a reliance on the data published by third parties, particularly the ONS data which is described as "provisional". - We have also applied judgement and assumptions in deciding on the calculation methods and the presentation of results. - Anyone using the results of the mortality monitor should ensure that it is appropriate for their particular use, and note that care is needed when estimating full year experience from partial year experience.
 This is particularly true during the coronavirus pandemic.